dalaing/type-systems/README.md

         - especially for languages that don't otherwise have recursion
 - add type classes
     - I think I want at least multi-parameter type classes and functional dependencies
+    - I think I know how to either inline all of the typeclass code, or to have it all work by dictionary passing
 - add row types
     - in the short term I'm only after a subset of that functionality
 - play around with a few different options for type and kind inference